jasonwun/CustomRichTextBlock/README.md

  1. Only need to input the plain text in the property of Text.

  2. Text property bindable.

-## Known issue

- The control will not trigger the textchanged event if the plain text is directly input in Text property.
-You shall use binding to bind the plain text to the control.
+ 3. Use Regular Expression to convert the plain text to XAML language based on the demand of your app.